yaqiongz/2018.github.io/_posts/2018-02-14-20-hours-data-science-project-challenge.md

 Day 2: Feb.
 15th 7:30 - 9:30 pm
 I give up the web scrapping approach/using MongoDB.
 Found two datasets containing 22000 job posts in Kaggle.
 Setup the ProgreSQL.

+Day 3: Feb.
+15th 3-5pm
+Import .csv dataset to ProgresSQL (with error message).
+Design a recommendation system questionaire.
+Plan to find 3 earas to work with.